East Europeans demand funds for EU climate push, say poor should not pay

 Some activists were detained by police and the protest ended well before the summit started.

-The eastern countries want more money to fund a transition to lower emissions, including a role for nuclear power, which emits no carbon but which Germany and others aim to phase out.
+The eastern countries want more money to fund a transition to lower emissions, including a role for nuclear power, which emits no carbon but which Germany and others aim to shut.

-“It is important to have certainty that nobody will stop us in the construction of nuclear power units,” Czech Prime Minister Andrej Babis told reporters before leaving for Brussels.
+“It is important to have certainty that nobody will stop us in the construction of nuclear power units,” Czech Prime Minister Andrej Babis told reporters.
 “We have to have electricity for people, for firms, and heating.”

-Hungary said it wants EU guarantees that a climate deal would not lead to price hikes in the energy and food sectors, and that costs would be borne by big polluters.
+While the bloc’s draft summit decision includes some of the easterners’ demands, Austria and Luxembourg led opposition to specifically naming nuclear as eligible for EU green funds.

-“Hungary agrees with the ambitious goals set by the EU but we cannot sign a blank cheque,” Orban’s chief of staff, Gergely Gulyas, told a news conference in Budapest.
+“Austria’s position is clear.
+No nuclear energy.
+We support climate neutrality in 2050, but without nuclear energy, which is not safe and not sustainable,” said Chancellor Brigitte Bierlein.

-The EU’s new chief executive proposed a Green Deal this week to mobilizes 100 billion euros worth of investment to help economies move away from fossil fuels.
+The EU’s new chief executive proposed a Green Deal this week to mobilize 100 billion euros worth of investment to help economies move away from fossil fuels.

-But the three eastern states are not yet on board, demanding that any decision spells out in more detail the scale and scope of financing available, as well as funding for nuclear energy.
+But the three eastern states were not on board, demanding that any decision spells out in more detail the scale and scope of financing available, as well as including nuclear energy.

 The Czech Republic generates about half of its electricity from coal and wants to phase most of it out over the next 20 years, replacing part of it with new nuclear power plants.